QiweiGe/eCAMI/README.md

 ## Build new HMM based eCAMI 06/12/2021

 ### Flowchart of building process
 ![plot](flowchart.jpeg)

+### How to start:
+* Step1: Please analyze `cazy_family_EC.csv` and `cazysubfamily_EC.csv` first.
+If the family hmm is correct, then keep the family hmm.
+Otherwise, please discuss it with Dr.Yin.
+* Step2: Git clone the repo to your environment
+* Step3: Download `original hmm files` to your environment, and the folder should be called `ori_hmm_refe_combine`.
+Please ask Dr.Yin to get the original hmm files.
+* Step4: Move `examples/clustering/output/dbCAN3_new` and `examples/clustering/output/dbCAN3` from `smallprotein/eCAMI`to your environment.
+* Step5: Read follows.

 ### Building method
 * step0: please read the instroduction of eCAMI first.